Nathack-dev/hive-bot/README.md

   <h3 align="center">Hive'Bot</h3>

   <p align="left">
-Le bot permet "juste pour l'instant" de généré aléatoirement via une API un image d'abeille.
+The bot allows "just for now" to randomly generate via an API an image of a bee.

 <br/>
 </div>